Archery for MAGS

 Q: I'm a MAGS student and I've missed out on this course!
 What can I do?

-A: We plan to run more courses in 2019!
+A: Following the success of our Term 1 course on Wednesday afternoons, we are now offering a course in Term 2 on Sundays only.
 If you attended the information session on 13 February, we'll organise with MAGS to tell you when the next courses are organised.

 We also run public beginner courses on Saturday mornings each term.
 Check out further details here on our site.
 Hurry as these book up very quickly!

 If you don't want to wait for the next course session, we frequently recommend private instruction which you can arrange through a local archery shop such as Archery Warehouse, Advanced Archery, or Attitude Archery or a private coach.
 When you have completed basic instruction, you may apply for club membership and we will arrange a brief assessment to check that you can shoot safely.
 Our beginner course also teaches you about our outdoor range and the range rules you must follow; we may arrange for you to have a brief orientation to the range if required.